aristanetworks/telemetry-email-alerter/README.md

 ## Using an SMTP server

-It's recommended you use an SMTP server you run and maintain yourself.
+We recommend you use an SMTP server you run and maintain yourself.
 Your company might have one you can use.

 Alternatively you can use [the Gmail SMTP server](https://support.google.com/a/answer/176600).
 You can use your Gmail username and [an app password](https://support.google.com/accounts/answer/185833).
 Be aware of its send limits though—it's certainly possible you might exceed them.